Hi, I'm Maddy!

 I spent two magical months living, working and serving at this yoga centre in Canada and fell in love with yoga, yogis and all of the ancient yogic philosophies that accompany this lifestyle.
 I was determined to live in a more conscious, loving, healthy way.

 When my daughter was eight months old, I rekindled my passion for physical aspect of yoga and my practice really began to take some momentum.
 Thanks to a wonderful Wokingham based teacher, Claire Foster, I began practicing the Ashtanga method which really drove me to deepen my practice.

 My current personal practice is Vinyasa based with lots of exploration into inversions and arm balances.
 I love to challenge my mental fear and try to overcome my own limitations.
-I am also extremely drawn to more of a yin style, holding the poses for a longer duration in a bid to lengthen the muscles.
-I practice gratitude on a daily basis and have held 'Santosha' (contentment) and 'Ahimsa' (compassion) as guiding teachings and affirmations for the last three years.
+I am also extremely drawn to more of a yin style, holding the poses for a longer duration in a bid to find ease within the muscles and connective tissues.
+I practice gratitude on a daily basis and have held 'Santosha' (contentment), 'Ahimsa' (compassion), and 'Satya' (truth) as guiding teachings and affirmations for the last three years.

 I'm inspired to bring the gift of yoga to everyone and truly believe that yoga is for every body, no matter your age, shape, fitness level, flexibility level or strength.

 I do hope you will join me on the mat soon!

 + I completed my training in 2015 with Bristol City Yoga under the skilled eye of Laura Gilmore.
 I received my 200 hour Registered Yoga Teacher qualification accredited by Yoga Alliance UK in November 2016.

 + I hold insurance with Balens for up to £4,000,000.

 + I hold a level 3 certification from FM Training - First Aid.